 - CIHR has released an overview of self-identification data for the 2018 and 2019 Spring and Fall Project Grant competitions.
 Moving forward, we will develop a systematic reporting system to enable the timely sharing of disaggregated data.

-- We are working to update the CIHR Unconscious Bias Training module with current content, including considerations for racial bias.
+- We are working to update the Bias in Peer Review training module with current content, including considerations for racial bias.

 Making equity, diversity, and inclusion an integral component of planning and programs

 We understand that to create and sustain change, we must integrate the principles of equity, diversity, and inclusion across all areas that drive our business.